Black conservatism: United States

 More recently, Dr. Ben Carson, (Benjamin Solomon Carson Sr.) a renowned African-American author and neurosurgeon, announced his candidacy for the 2016 Republican nomination in his hometown Detroit in May 2015, but ultimately lost the nomination to Donald Trump, officially ending his campaign in March 2016.
 After Trump won the 2016 Presidential election, Carson was offered the role of United States Secretary of Housing and Urban Development, which he at first rejected but ultimately accepted, and was officially confirmed by the U.S. Senate as Secretary in a 58–41 vote the same month.

-Kanye West, a critically acclaimed African-American rapper, songwriter and husband of fellow celebrity Kim Kardashian, has on several occasions publicly expressed support for President Trump, stating once that had he voted he would have voted for Trump in the election; he also expressed his approval of millennial conservative commentator Candace Owens.
-West stated his intention to run for President at the 2020 presidential election; under the Birthday Party banner, his name appeared on the ballot in 12 states and won 60,000 votes.
+Kanye West, a critically acclaimed African-American rapper, songwriter and ex-husband of fellow celebrity Kim Kardashian, has on several occasions publicly expressed support for President Trump, stating once that had he voted he would have voted for Trump in the election; he also expressed his approval of millennial conservative commentator Candace Owens.
+West stated his intention to run for president at the 2020 presidential election; under the Birthday Party banner, his name appeared on the ballot in 12 states and won 60,000 votes.
 He subsequently conceded defeat, but tweeted "Kanye 2024", signalling a potential run at the 2024 presidential election.
-Glenn Loury at Brown University and John McWhorter at Columbia University are two African-American conservatives who frequently broadcast analyses on the web about current events related to racism.
-Loury is slightly more conservative than McWhorter, and has implied that he will vote for Trump in 2020.
+Glenn Loury at Brown University and John McWhorter at Columbia University are two African-Americans who frequently broadcast analyses on the web about current events related to racism.
+Loury is a conservative who supported Ronald Reagan and implied that he would vote for Trump in 2020, while McWhorter describes himself as a centrist.
 Both question institutional racism, which McWhorter calls a religion, and believe that African American leaders should embrace personal responsibility to a greater extent than they are currently.